APIs

 // construct a response for all incoming HTTP requests

-const responseBody = {};
+const responseBody = {}

-Chain functions as a single method handler
+Chain services as a single method handler

-import { api } from '@nitric/sdk';
+import { api } from '@nitric/sdk'

-import { validate } from '../middleware';
+import { validate } from '../middleware'

-const customersRoute = api('public').route('/customers');
+const customersRoute = api('public').route('/customers')

-const customersHandler = (ctx) => {};
+const customersHandler = (ctx) => {}

-customersRoute.all([validate, customersHandler]);
+customersRoute.all([validate, customersHandler])

 Access the request body